 Let’s make it simple.
-Say, for example, you are searching for something like this on google – can you use essential oils on the skin directly? – and you will see top 10 results.
+Say, for example, you are searching for something like this on Google – can you use essential oils on the skin directly? – and you will see the top 10 results.
 So, you might click on these results to read the information you are looking for.
 Now, you are one of these visitors to these websites.

 The websites managed to get into the top 10 results page because Google’s algorithm filtered with their ranking factors and listed them to be the best.

 Well, because they had:

 Now, when people use those “keywords” to search and click on these websites, they generate “organic traffic,” meaning that the visitors are purely through Google, Yahoo, etc.